TOTH Montessori

 • If children are free to choose their own work, how do you ensure that they receive a well-rounded education?

 Montessori children are free to choose within limits, and have only as much freedom as they can handle with appropriate responsibility.
-The classroom teachers ensure that children do not interfere with each other, and that each child is progressing at her appropriate pace in all subjects.
+The classroom teachers ensure that children do not interfere with each other, and that each child is progressing at her appropriate pace in all curriculum areas.

 The different arrangement of a Montessori classroom mirrors the Montessori method's differences from traditional education.
-Rather than putting the teacher at the focal point of the class, with children dependent on her for information and activity, the classroom shows a literally child-centered approach.
+Rather than putting the teacher at the focal point of the class, with children dependent on her for information and activity, the classroom setup facilitates a child-centered approach to learning.
 Children work at tables or on floor mats where they can spread out their materials, and the teacher circulates about the room, giving lessons or resolving issues as they arise.

 If you think your child would thrive in a Montessori environment, give us a call or schedule a tour online.
 We would love for you to visit our school and learn more.